SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Method

-\textbf{Motion Discontinuity Mitigation.} At test time, a significant pose discrepancy often exists between the static reference image and the initial frame of the driving pose sequence, manifesting as an abrupt, instantaneous jump artifact without a smooth transition.
-This vulnerability arises because the reference image and the first pose frame in the training data are idealistically identical ($v_{0}$), meaning the model is never exposed to the critical start-gap misalignment.
-However, naively injecting drastic, random jumps can destabilize the training process.
-We therefore propose \textit{Pose Simulation}, designed to introduce plausible pose mismatches during training.
-Specifically, for a given smooth sequence $\{p_{0}, p_{1}, \dots, p_{T}\}$, we sample synthetic pairs $(p_{0}, p_{T^{*}})$, where $T^{*}$ is randomly sampled from $\{2, 3, 4\}$ to enhance diversity.
-We then interpolate the pose pair to create a new sequence $\{\tilde{p}_{1}, \dots, \tilde{p}_{T^{*}-1}\}$, and replace the original ${p}_{1}$ with this synthetic $\tilde{p}_1$, creating a pseudo training sample $\{p_{0}, \tilde{p}_1, \dots, p_{T}\}$.
-Notably, this strategy requires only a few hundred fine-tuning steps and no architectural modifications, while still effectively resolving over 80\% of discontinuity without more inference overhead.
+\textbf{Motion Discontinuity Mitigation.} At test time, reference--pose gaps can cause abrupt start-frame jumps.
+Training lacks this start-gap because the reference image and first pose are identical ($v_{0}$), while random jumps destabilize learning.
+We therefore propose \textit{Pose Simulation} (Fig.~\ref{fig:pose_imitation_process}): for a smooth sequence $\{p_{0}, p_{1}, \dots, p_{T}\}$, we sample $(p_{0}, p_{T^{*}})$ with $T^{*}\in\{2, 3, 4\}$, interpolate $\{\tilde{p}_{1}, \dots, \tilde{p}_{T^{*}-1}\}$, and replace ${p}_{1}$ with $\tilde{p}_1$ to form $\{p_{0}, \tilde{p}_1, \dots, p_{T}\}$.
+This strategy needs only a few hundred fine-tuning steps and no architectural changes, resolving over 80\% of discontinuities without post-processing.